John Morrow Elementary School

-The John Morrow Elementary School (also known as the Morrow Elementary School and Pittsburgh Morrow PreK–5) is located at 1611 Davis Avenue in the Brighton Heights neighborhood of Pittsburgh, Pennsylvania.
+The John Morrow Elementary School (also known as the K-5 campus of Pittsburgh Morrow PreK–8) is a public elementary school located at 1611 Davis Avenue in the Brighton Heights neighborhood of Pittsburgh, Pennsylvania.

 History and architectural features

 Built in 1895, this historic structure was expanded with additions in later years, including during 1922.

 The building was designed by Samuel Thornburg McClarren (1862–1940), who also designed the Woolslair Elementary School in Bloomfield.

 It was added to the National Register of Historic Places on September 30, 1986, and the List of Pittsburgh History and Landmarks Foundation Historic Landmarks in 2002.